atomix/atomix.github.io/atomix/docs/variables.md

 });
 ```

-Once the value has been created, the methods closely mimic those of `java.util.concurrent.atomic.AtomicReference`. `DistributedValue` returns `CompletableFuture` for all methods:
+The `DistributedValue` API is asynchronous and returns `CompletableFuture` for all methods:

 ```java
 value.set("Hello world!").thenRun(() -> {